n0stalgic/N-EBCM/README.md

 This project explores basic principles of safety-critical embedded systems by implementing a functional ABS on a small-scale brake setup.
 The AURIX TC375's multi-core architecture provides seemingly countless facilities for safe hardware operation and software execution.
 I'm thinking I'll work on a CAN or SPI bootloader at some point in the future so that the application can be flashed via another MCU (I have an S32K I enjoy using).

+Additionally, Infineon has several application notes, documents, and example projects available that detail hardware configuration and usage as well as safety-critical operation.
+These docs and projects are heavily referenced in this project's implementation, of course with modifications to this use case.

 ## Core Assignment

 | Core | Function | Criticality |